Ion Barbu: Political creed

-Barbu was mostly apolitical, with one exception: around 1940 he became a sympathizer of the fascist movement The Iron Guard (hoping to get a professorship if they came to power), dedicating some poems to one of its leaders, Corneliu Zelea Codreanu.
+Barbu was mostly apolitical, with one exception: around 1940 he became a sympathizer of the fascist movement The Iron Guard (hoping to be promoted to full professor if they came to power), dedicating a poem to one of its leaders, Corneliu Zelea Codreanu.
 In 1940, he also wrote a poem praising Hitler.
+Suceavă attributes these moves to be opportunistic devices in a professional advancement plan and ignores Barbu’s own explanation, that he was attempting to deflect attention from the fact that he was hiding in his house his wife’s brother, a German citizen who eluded conscription by staying hidden in Romania.